 You can, however, keep your apple juice fresh for longer by storing it in a cool and dark place.
 You should also avoid re-sealing the jar after you’ve opened it.

-How Do You Pasteurize Apple Juice In A Bottle?
+How Do You Pasteurize Apple Juice at Home?

 Is Pasteurized Juice Still Healthy?